What Does a Blood & Sand Taste Like And Why Is It Called That?

 What a gross name for such a tasty drink.
-It’s actually named after the 1922 silent film Blood and Sand.
-The movie is about a young matador who gets caught up in the glitz and glamour of bull fighting, has an affair, and dies while trying to redeem himself.
-I never saw it, that’s just what IMDB says but it sounds like a typical 1920s movie.
-I shouldn’t make fun of its time period though, one of my favorite movies Metropolis is from 1927.
-The taste is kinda hard to describe because there is a lot going on in this drink. it’s half Rob Roy/Manhattan and the other half is tequila sunrise like.
+It’s named after the 1922 silent film Blood and Sand.
+The movie is about a young matador who gets caught up in the glitz and glamour of bullfighting, has an affair, and dies while trying to redeem himself.
+I never saw it, that’s what IMDB says, but it sounds like a typical 1920s movie.
+I shouldn’t make fun of its period; one of my favorite movies, Metropolis, is from 1927.
+The taste is hard to describe because a lot is going on in this drink.
+It’s half Rob Roy/Manhattan, and the other half is tequila sunrise-like.
 I guess that’s the best way to describe it.
-Its like a Manhattan and a tequila sunrise had a baby.
+It’s like a Manhattan, and a tequila sunrise had a baby.

 A Short History Of The American Bar at the Savoy Hotel In London.